-The LHN will work with other regional LHNs and the DHW to implement the review recommendations, thereby continuing to raise the profile of Clinical Research across the health system and improve research governance processes and structures.
+The LHN will work with the DHW to implement the review recommendations, thereby continuing to raise the profile of Clinical Research across the health system and improve research governance processes and structures.

-The support for health and medical research will be demonstrated through the development of a single integrated Countrywide Network Research Strategy which aims to grow a research agenda as part of teaching and clinical practice and supports opportunities for translational research.
-DHW will work in year with the LHN to develop a SA Health wide overarching strategy.
+The support for health and medical research will be demonstrated through the development of a Network Research Strategy which fully integrates research into teaching and clinical practice and supports opportunities for translational research.
+DHW will work in year with the LHN to develop a SA Health wide strategy.

-A key deliverable will be a single Countrywide Network Research Strategy Annual Report, with report submissions for the 2020-21 year due to DHW by 31 August 2021.
+A key deliverable will be a Network Research Strategy Annual Report, with report submissions for the 2020-21 year due to DHW by 31 August 2021.
 During 2020-21 in year monitoring of three KPI's and further developmental work will occur on planning for public reporting of research performance and additional performance indicators.
-It is noted that regional LHNs are reliant on metropolitan Health Research Ethics Committees and this will be recognised when monitoring the KPIs.